Bennett-Heung/MovieLens-Movie-Recommendations/README.md

 | (no genres listed) |              0 |

-The recommendation scores are weighted sum of ratings, which are ordered to determine the movies to recommend based on a user's inputs.

-The weighted sum of ratings are calculated from the dot product of the user profile (see example above) and the genres that are one-hot-encoded; and divided by the sum of the user profile (from the example above, 30).
-These are the **recommendation scores** for each movie in the data, which is sorted from 1 - movies that are to be most recommended based on the user inputs, and 0 - the movies to least recommend to the user.
+The recommendation scores are weighted sum of ratings, where the movies with the highest weighted sum of ratings recommended.
+The weighted sum of ratings are calculated by: i) the dot product of the user profile (see example above) and the genres that are one-hot-encoded; and ii) dividing by the sum of the user profile (from the example above, 30).
+In detail, the **recommendation scores** for each movie are sorted from 1 - movies that are to be most recommended based on the user inputs to 0 - the movies to least recommend to the user.

 From the example above, the top 20 movies recommendations based on the user inputs (shown earlier) are below: